Why Study Mechanical Engineering Technology?

 Our graduates play a wide variety of roles in industry, including product design & development, manufacturing, production, supervision and plant operations as well as high level management positions.

 Why Choose Purdue Northwest?

 The Faculty of the Engineering Technology Department has a wealth of real world experience and are leaders in their respective disciplines.
 You will be mentored by experienced instructors and train in real-life laboratories and settings.
 You will gain a theoretical and hands-on understanding as to what it takes to succeed in a career in advanced manufacturing.

-Dr. Mohammad A. Zahraee is Professor of Mechanical Engineering Technology and Associate Dean for Graduate Studies at Purdue University Northwest.
-He holds Bachelor Degree in Mechanical Engineering from Southern Illinois University, MS in Structural Engineering and PhD in Engineering Mechanics, both from University of Illinois at Chicago.
+Dr. Mohammad A. Zahraee is Professor of Mechanical Engineering Technology and Interim Dean for the College of Technology at Purdue University Northwest.
+He holds a Bachelor Degree in Mechanical Engineering from Southern Illinois University, MS in Structural Engineering and PhD in Engineering Mechanics, both from University of Illinois at Chicago.

 Professor Zahraee is currently Co-Principal Investigator, working on one National Science Foundation and one Department of Labor grant, totaling over three million dollars.
 Dr. Zahraee’s research interests are in the areas of assessment and evaluation, curriculum development, and solid mechanics / vibrations.
 He has over 40 presentations and publications in these areas.